OpenElectionData/oedi/_academy/using-census-data-to-strengthen-voter-registration-analysis.en.md

 [![Image 1](/assets/images/academy/module_7/42_calculated_fem_reg_rate_formula.png)](/assets/images/academy/module_7/42_calculated_fem_reg_rate_formula.png)

 3\.
 Hit Enter.
-What what percentage of eligible women registered to vote in Legosakool?
+What percentage of eligible women registered to vote in Legosakool?
 We hope you calculated a female registration rate of 70%!

 4\.
 Now replicate your calculation across all remaining districts of Opendya.
 Crosscheck a few of your answers below to make sure things match up.